Sweepstakes Scam Examples: Federal Marshals, Larry Hourd, More

 At this point, your alarm bells should be ringing.
 Hopefully, you know you never need to pay to claim a prize, and you know that you wouldn't be able to claim a prize that large without an affidavit.

 If you read the fine print carefully, you'll find that the company is misleading you.
 You haven't won a prize yet.
 Rather, you will win a prize if you return the entry form and if your randomly-assigned number matches the winning number.
-And what are the odds of that happening?
+And the odds of that happening are extremely long.

 Oh, and that fee?
 It's actually just to get a coupon book, nothing to do with the sweepstakes at all.

-For more information, watch this Kansas City Award Notification Commission Scam Video from the Better Business Bureau.
+For more information, watch this Award Notification Commission Scam Video from the Better Business Bureau.

 Sweepstakes Scam Example: Text Message Prize Scams